Accurate Models of NVIDIA Tensor Cores: Methods

 \subsection{Input Space Search Method (ISSM)}

 Once the GNFT method has identified the numerical features, a conceptual or software-based model of the hardware matrix multiplier can be constructed to simulate its behavior.
-To achieve higher confidence in this model, in comparison to the GPU implementation, the ISSM method is invoked to look for input vectors to \eqref{eq:inner} for which the GPU results deviate from those produced by the conceptual or software model.
+To achieve higher confidence in this model, in comparison to the GPU implementation, the ISSM method is invoked to look for input vectors to \eqref{eq:inner} for which the GPU results deviate from those produced by the software model approximated by GNFT.
 Such discrepancies can then be analyzed to refine the model until the tests pass.
-When mismatches occur, a generalised test vector can be constructed to specifically detect and characterize such numerical features when analysing new hardware.
+When mismatches occur, a generalised test vector can be constructed to specifically detect and characterize such numerical features when analysing a new hardware.
+This expands the feature space and therefore, simplifies the process of determining new architectures.

 It is worth to note that the input space of \eqref{eq:inner} is generally large and only a small proportion of it can be checked.
 For example, for $k=16$ and 8-bit floating-point as an input format, the input space pair $\{a,b\}$ has approximately $256^{32}\approx 10^{77}$ possible inputs.
-For this work we have chosen to sample $a,~b$, and $c$ from a standard normal distribution.
-The comparison between the software models and the GPU results is then performed over a moderately large subset of $10^{5}$ randomly drawn inputs.
-For checking exceptional cases like subnormals, $\pm$\texttt{Inf}, we use a specific finite set of test vectors.
-In the future, one may explore different strategies for ISSM, and try to exploit, for example, Schryer's~\cite{schr81} strategy for picking floating-point test inputs.
+For this work we have chosen to sample $a,~b$, and $c$ from a standard normal and uniform distributions along with carefully designed cases which is detailed in Section 4.2.

-For each of the nine GPUs we have tested, some of them have up to five input formats: fp8 (both E4M3 and E5M2), fp16 (both fp16 and fp32 output mode), bf16, and tf19, requiring a separate verification for each.
-In total, we have verified 9 models of tensor cores, each with several input/output format combinations, giving in total 30 model verification runs with randomized input vectors (see Table~\ref{tab:nf}).
+For each of the GPUs we have tested, some of them have up to five input formats: fp8 (both E4M3 and E5M2), fp16 (both fp16 and fp32 output mode), bf16, and tf19, requiring a separate verification for each.
+In total, we have verified 11 models of tensor cores, each with several input/output format combinations, giving in total 43 model verification runs with randomized input vectors (see Table~\ref{tab:nf}).

-\subsection{Matrix Multiplier Model Approximation and Refinement}
+\subsection{Matrix multiplier model approximation and refinement}

-The overall algorithm for determining an accurate model of a tensor core is shown in Algorithm~\ref{alg:refine-model}.
+Our proposed algorithm for determining an accurate model of a tensor core is shown in Algorithm~\ref{alg:refine-model}.